 If your product or service is compatible with your audience, recommend it to them based on your experience and the context of what you have done with it.

-Let’s examine the operation of an affiliate network, from when the user clicks on an affiliate’s page until both agree to transfer money.
+Let’s examine the operation of an affiliate network and its associated affiliate programmes, from when the user clicks on an affiliate’s page until both agree to transfer money.
 The merchant will pay the previously agreed amount and the affiliate will receive their corresponding share.The operation can be broken down into several steps:

 Tracking is a technique that the platform uses to create a link between advertising content and its corresponding affiliate and merchant, which allows the affiliate network to automatically record all the statistical data that occurs on the network.